cerner/terra-framework/packages/terra-application/docs/README.md

 ```

 > The `terra-breakpoints` package should not be consumed directly.
 The functionality provided by `terra-breakpoints` should be consumed through `terra-application`.
+> An `ActiveBreakpointProvider` is rendered automatically by the `Application` component.

 ### Disclosure Manager